easonlin/easonlin.github.io/_posts/2017-04-10-bad-data-read-experience.markdown

 ### Data Science Trap
 1. Assuming data is correct and complete.
    * We may find data lose by some simple sum or count.
    * We shouldn't assume the time range information on folder or file name is exactly match the data.
-2. Limiting tools for data analysis.
+1. Limiting tools for data analysis.
+   * Ad-hoc analysis always encounter new issues that need new tools to workround it.
+   * It's better to prepare separated analysis envieronment from production.
+1. Analysing for analysing
+   * We must clarify target and questions before analysis
+1. Not sharing
+1. Expecting full-stack data scientist